suman-vernekar/Interior-Design-Gardening-Website-Collection/README.md

-# Mini Project - Interior Design & Gardening Website Collection
+# Mini Project - Interior Design & Gardening Website Collections

 This repository contains two web projects: an interior design website and a gardening website.
 Both are built using HTML, CSS, JavaScript, and PHP with MySQL database connectivity.